QuentinRa/blog.quentinra.dev/tools/vim/index.md

 # How to install and run vim?

-You can install it using ``sudo apt-get install vim`` or whatever command you are using to install packages such as ``sudo aptitude install vim``.
+You can install it using ``sudo apt-get install vim`` or whatever command you are using to install packages, such as ``sudo aptitude install vim``.

 * ``vim``: open vim
 * ``vim file``: open a file in vim (and create it, if it didn't exist)

 **HELP, I can't exit vim.**

 If you are trapped in vim, keep calm, and press `esc` (escape key), then `:q!`.

 * `esc` will bring back vim to its **normal mode**
 * `:q!` is the command to exit vim without saving.

 **Basic configuration**

 You can configure your editor by creating a file ``~/.virmrc``, here is an example of a basic configuration

 ```bash
 set fileencodings=UTF-8,utf-8,default,latin1 "file encoding